Go to My Ireland

 bangor-food-inset bangor-food-inset

-The Salty Dog, Bangor
+The Nines, Bangor

 Local flavours

 As you’d expect from a coastal destination, Bangor has a strong seafood scene.
-Experience a six-course tasting menu at the Boat House where delicious dishes such as Bangor Bay crab and fresh sesame crumbed monkfish are on the menu.
+For a delicious lunch, head to The Guillemot Kitchen Café for favourites such as blueberry waffles, the Reuben sandwich and the seafood sharing platter.

 Pub-wise, don’t miss Donegan’s for hearty portions of fish and chips, flavoursome burgers and steak dinners.
 For a quirky pub experience, stop by The Rabbit Rooms and tuck into hickory-smoked ribs, Strangford Lough mussels and seafood pie.